percona/pmm-doc/docs/using/query-analytics.md

 ## Sharing a link for Query Analytics

-To share a link to Query Analytics use the *Copy Link* button.
-This will copy a link to the clipboard with all relevant information so when the link is opened it shows exactly as you were seeing.
-This will copy information such as the selected query, table page, selected filters, details tab and time range.
+To share a link for Query Analytics, use *Copy Link*.
+It copies the link to the clipboard with all the relevant information such as selected query, table page, selected filters, details tab, and time range.
+Thus, when you open the link, it will display the exact information.

 !!! caution alert alert-warning ""
     If you copy the link from the browser's address bar or use the standard functionality from Grafana to share a dashboard, Query Analytics might not open with the same information you were seeing at the moment of sharing.